H-DNA/MPiSC/implementations/ltqueue/README.md

 * Control bits: The bits that comprise the meaningful value of the shared variable.
 * Counter bits: Represent a monotonic counter.

 So, `svar = [Control bits | Counter bits]`.
 Additionally, `CAS(svar, old value, new value)` becomes `CAS(svar, [old control bits, counter bits], [new control bits, counter bits + 1])`.
 If overflow of the counter bits does not occur, ABA problem would not occur because the value of the shared variable as a whole is always unique.
-If overflow does occur, there's a chance that ABA problem occurs, therefore, the larger the counter bits, the less chance the ABA problem occurs.
+If overflow does occur, there is a chance that ABA problem occurs, therefore, the larger the counter bits, the less chance the ABA problem occurs.
 The drawback is that this limits the range of meaningful values for the shared variable.

 Can we use version tag for `timestamp`?
 We know that timestamp is already split into `[counter, rank]`.
 Using a version tag means that we have to further split the 64 bits:
 - `counter` needs to be very large that overflow practically cannot occur.